webbhuset/schema/docs/shared_functions/validate.rst

 **Parameters**

-:$value: The value to validate.
+:mixed $value: The value to validate.

 **Return values**